Nico331/SE2-2023-G07_Thesis-Management/backEndDoc.md

 - Get all the active Proposals created by a supervisor
 	- GET ___`/API/proposals/bysupervisor/{supervisorID}`___
 	- Returns an array of ProposalDTO objects.
 The proposals are the only ones created by the supervisor specified and still active (not archived, not expired).
+- Get all the archived (both expired and manually archived) Proposals created by a supervisor
+	- GET ___`/API/proposals/bysupervisor/archived/{supervisorID}`___
+	- Returns an array of ProposalDTO objects.
+The proposals are the only ones created by the supervisor specified and archived (manually archived or expired).
 - Get all the active Proposals matching the filters
 	- GET ___`/API/proposals/filters?filter1=value1&filter2=value2&...`___
 	- Returns the Proposals that match with searching filters.